List of Durban suburbs

 This is a list of suburbs in the eThekwini Metropolitan Municipality which includes the city of Durban and surrounding towns.
-Some of these are commonly used names for regions, collections of suburbs (e.g. Berea, Bluff, Overport), or formerly independent towns that are themselves composed of suburbs (e.g. Kingsburgh, Queensburgh, Westville) and do not necessarily correspond to specific legal townships, or suburbs.
+Some of these are commonly used names for regions, collections of suburbs (e.g. Bluff), or formerly independent towns that are themselves composed of suburbs (e.g. Kingsburgh, Queensburgh, Westville) and do not necessarily correspond to specific legal townships, or suburbs.